 Build Your CV

-- Increased efficiency by 27 percent through the implementation of new databases and software.
+- Increase efficiency of generating financial ratios by 17 percent through the introduction of new computer programs.

 Build Your CV

-Tips for Creating a Great Credit Officer CV
+Tips for Creating a Great Credit Manager CV